newvoll/ssmbak/README.md

   such errors if it fails.

+# Backup Guarantees

+## Event Time Preservation

+- **Regular backups (Create/Update)**: Event time is preserved via S3 object tags (`ssmbakTime`), ensuring accurate point-in-time restore even during Lambda processing delays or outages.

+- **Delete markers**: Event time cannot be preserved because S3 delete markers don't support tags.
+Delete markers use S3's `LastModified` timestamp (when the Lambda processed the delete) instead of the original event time.

+## Implications During Outages

+If SQS messages queue up during an outage and delete events are processed late:

+- **Worst case**: A parameter that was deleted may appear with its last value instead of showing as deleted when querying for a time between the actual deletion and when the Lambda processed it.

+- **Safe failure mode**: You might restore previously deleted data (resurrection), but you will never lose data that actually existed at the query time.

+**Example**:
+- T1: Parameter has value "important"
+- T2: Parameter deleted
+- T3-T10: Lambda outage (delete event queued)
+- T11: Lambda processes delete, creates delete marker with LastModified=T11
+- Query at T5: Returns "important" (last backup before T5) instead of showing deleted

+This is an inherent limitation of S3 delete markers not supporting tags.

 # Scripts
 * `ssmbak-all` will back up all SSM params to the bucket.
 You can also give it a path.